 that at the name of Jesus

 of those in heaven and on earth and under the earth,

 Jesus Christ is Lord,

 to the glory of God the Father.

-Read the first post in this series here: Lent Year B: A JOURNEY TO COVENANT
+Read about this series here: Lent, Year B: GOD HAS A PLAN!

 The four “servant songs” are in Isaiah 42:1-4; 49:1-6; 50:4-9; and 52:13-53:12.